pyhoon/web-api-client-b4x/README.md

 - B4X Loading indicator
 - B4X PreferencesDialog

-# How to run:
+## How to run:
-1. Download the release version Web.API.Client.b4xtemplate
+1. Download the project template "Web API Client (x.xx).b4xtemplate"
-2. Rename it to "Web API Client.b4xtemplate" (without the quotes)
-3. Copy to B4X Additional Libraries directory (to share with 3 platforms)
+2. Copy to B4X Additional Libraries directory
-4. Open either B4A, B4i or B4J IDE (Start with B4J is recommended)
+3. Open either B4A, B4i or B4J IDE (recommended to start with B4J)
-5. Click the IDE menu File -> New -> Web API Client
+4. Click the IDE menu File -> New -> Web API Client (x.xx)
-6. Create a new project with any name you like
+5. Create a new project with any name you like
-7. Edit the URL (in B4XMainPage module line #11) to point to your Web API server address
+6. Edit the URL (in B4XMainPage module line #11) to point to your Web API server address
 ```basic
 ' Version 1.x
 Private URL As String = "http://192.168.50.42:19800/v1/"